bitextor/bicleaner-hardrules/README.md

-no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence no_glued_words	There are words in the sentence containing too many uppercased characters between lowercased characters no_repeated_words There are words repeated consecutively no_noise	Too many characters from unwanted unicode in source sentence no_space_noise	Too many consecutive spaces in sentence no_paren	Too many parenthesis or brackets in sentence no_escaped_unicode	There is unescaped unicode characters in sentence
+no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence no_glued_words	There are words in the sentence containing too many uppercased characters between lowercased characters no_repeated_words There are words repeated consecutively no_unicode_noise	Too many characters from unwanted unicode in source sentence no_space_noise	Too many consecutive spaces in sentence no_paren	Too many parenthesis or brackets in sentence no_escaped_unicode	There is unescaped unicode characters in sentence